borntofrappe/svelte-tutorial/Shopping List/README.md

 Create a small CRUD application to describe a shopping list through text and visualizations.

 Topics currently being covered: store, custom store, input binding

+## Update

+In the **res** folder you find the different parts of the application, developed in terms of UI.